Valavayal: People

 Wayanad district stands first in the case of adivasi population (about 36%) among other districts in the state.
 There are people from almost all parts of Kerala who migrated to this fertile land for building up their lives.

 Climate

 Valavayal has a salubrious climate.
 Lakkidi, Vythiri and Meppadi are the high rainfall areas in Wayanad.
 Annual rain falls in these high rainfall areas ranges from 3000 to 4000 m.m.
 High velocity winds are common during the southwest monsoon and dry winds blow in March–April.
 High altitude regions experience severe cold.
 In Wayanad (Ambalavayal) the mean maximum and minimum temperature for the last five years were 29 °C and 18 °C respectively.
 This place experiences a high relative humidity, which goes even up to 95 per cent during the Southwest monsoon period.
 Generally the year is classified in four seasons, namely, cold weather (December–February), hot weather (March–May), Southwest monsoon (June–September)and Northeast monsoon (October–November).

 Monthly rainfall

-How To reach
+How To Reach

-Valavayal has a very good road connectivity with other towns.
+Valavayal has good roads, but is a rather Isolated village, with the nearest major city, Ooty, being 100 kilometers (62 miles) away.
 The major road is Meenagadi-Pulapally road.